Non-Stationary Bandit Convex Optimization: An Optimal Algorithm with Two-Point Feedback: Parameter-free Bandit Mirror Descent

 The last inequality holds due to the construction of surrogates.
 Hence, it is sufficient to analyze the expected dynamic regret over the surrogate.
 For any base learner $k \in \{1, 2, \ldots, N\}$, the regret can be decomposed as

-Notice that the \texttt{base-regret} corresponds to \texttt{term (d)} \eqref{eq.bound term a}, but with the smoothing function $f_t^{\mu}$ replaced by the surrogate $\varphi_t$ for the $k$-th base learner.
-Since each base learner performs \texttt{BMD} with respect to $\varphi_t$, then the result in Lemma \ref{lemma.bound term d} can be applied with some modification.
-Furthermore, as Algorithm \ref{alg.PBMD} employs a grid search to determine the optimal step size $\eta_*$, then the \texttt{base-regret} can be well bounded for some $k = k^*$. \begin{lemma} Suppose Assumptions \ref{assumption.bounded region} and \ref{assumption.G Lipschitz} hold.
-There exists a base learner $k^*$ satisfies
+Notice that the \texttt{base-regret} corresponds to \texttt{term (d)} in \eqref{eq.bound term a}, but with the smoothing function $f^\mu_t$ replaced by the surrogate $\varphi^t$ for the $k$-th base learner.
+Since each base learner performs \texttt{BMD} with respect to $\varphi^t$, the result in Lemma \ref{lemma.pathwise mirror descent} can be applied.
+Furthermore, as Algorithm \ref{alg.PBMD} employs a grid search to determine the optimal step size $\eta_\star$, then the \texttt{base-regret} can be well bounded for some $k = k^\star$.